sundowndev/phoneinfoga/docs/contribute.md

+---
+hide:
+- navigation
+---

 # Contribute

-This page describe the project structure and gives you a bit of help to start contributing.
+This page describe the project structure and gives you a bit of context to start contributing to the project.

-The project is maintained by a single person: [sundowndev](https://github.com/sundowndev).
-Contributions are welcome !

-!!! tip "Want to contribute ?
-Clone the project and open some pull requests !"

 ## Project